 General Assignment Requirements: Individual assignments are to be completed by you alone.
 You may not share code with other students or other programmers.
 Review the class policy on improper collaboration from the class syllabus and how this applies to individual assignments.

-Programs will be written in Java, using the Java 2 Platform Standard Edition 7.0.
+Programs will be written in Java, using the Java SE Development Kit 7.0.
 See the software page for information on downloading and installing Java at home.
 Follow the rules from this style guide and the guidelines in this style guide (ignore the section on header.
 I will describe the header to fill in.) when writing your code.

 There will be 12 programming assignments.

 Assignments are due by 11 pm on the due date.

 You will have 6 free late (slip) days in 1 day units (1 second late to 24 hours late = 1 day) for the semester.

-Assignments must be turned in via the Microlab turnin program.
-If you are registered for more than one computer science class you must ensure that your turn your assignment in to the correct, CS312 directory.
+Assignments must be turned in via Canvas.
 You must turn in a file with the correct name and in the proper format.
 Usually this is the source code in a .java file.
 The assignment page will specify exactly what to turn in.